KageBunshin21/Aussie_Go-Road/README.txt

 3.2.
 Calling emergency services
 ---------------------------------------------------------------------------------------------------
 Step 1.
 From the main screen, click on the SOS button in the bottom left corner of the screen.
 Step 2.
-Click "yes" when prompted with a message that asks "are you sure?".
+Click "yes" when prompted with a message that asks if you are sure.
 Step 3.
 Your phone will now attempt to dial 000.

 ---------------------------------------------------------------------------------------------------